hansake/Z180_Computer/README.md

 functionality to the Z180 computer.
 In the SPI connection between the Z180 CSI/O interface configured as a SPI master and the ATmega328P configured as a SPI slave.

+The ATmega328P has a sepatate reset that is controlled by the Z180.

 Using Z180 CSI/O as a SPI master seems possible according to: [SC126, v1.0, Circuit Explained | Small Computer Central](https://smallcomputercentral.wordpress.com/sc126-z180-motherboard-rc2014/sc126-v1-0-circuit-explained/).
 Using ATmega328P as SPI slave is described in: [Serial peripheral interface in AVR microcontrollers - Embedds](https://embedds.com/serial-peripheral-interface-in-avr-microcontrollers/).

 The ATmega328P Tx and Rx pins may be connected to the Z180 ASCI 1 Rx and Tx pins, or directly to one of the external RS-232 connectors via one of the MAX232 converters.